bcgov/simple-R-shiny/README.md

 ```
 with all packages on the same line.

+Do not include 'shiny' or 'rmarkdown' in packages.txt as they are installed automatically.

 ### 5. Run / Develop

 With all your packages listed in the packages.txt file, and your code in the app directory you should be able to run ./dev.sh at the command line in the root of your project